David Gendell - Photo by Gregg Boersma

 Sailor and author David Gendell is an Annapolis native with an extensive sailboat racing background.
 The oldest of three boys, he grew up as a “River Rat,” swimming, sailing, crabbing, and cruising with his family in and on the Chesapeake Bay.
 He first earned his Coast Guard Captain’s License at age 19.
 He first raced from Newport to Bermuda at age 22, one week after graduating from college.
 In 1995, he cofounded SpinSheet, a Chesapeake Bay sailing magazine, and served as editor for twelve years.
 In 2004, he cofounded PropTalk, a Chesapeake Bay powerboating magazine.
 Both magazines remain in production.

-David is the author of “Thomas Point Shoal Lighthouse: A Chesapeake Bay Icon” (The History Press, 2020), the first and only book devoted to the 1875 lighthouse.
-His latest book is “The Last Days of the Schooner America: A Lost Icon at the Annapolis Warship Factory” (Lyons Press, 2024).
+David is the author of three nonfiction books including “Thomas Point Shoal Lighthouse: A Chesapeake Bay Icon” (The History Press, 2020), the first and only book devoted to the 1875 lighthouse.

 David lives in Annapolis, Maryland, and is a frequent public speaker in the Chesapeake Bay region on the subjects of sailing and history.